aldec/TySOM/SDx-platforms/README.md

 ## TySOM-3-ZU7EV

-Note: This platform is supported in Xilinx SDx 2017.4 or newer.
+Note: This platform is supported in Xilinx SDx 2017.4 or newer up to 2018.2.

 The configuration for Aldec TySOM-3-ZU7EV board consists of: